cambiata/aggx-tryout/README.md

 Also includes the vectorx library (https://github.com/gameduell/vectorx) that builds on aggx.

-## FontEngine example
+### FontEngine example

-Just one working example this far.
-It kicks of the fontengine and uses a simple test renderer just to see the resulting data (typeface outline coordinates, I suppose).
+Kicks of the aggx fontengine and uses a simple test renderer just to see the resulting data (typeface outline coordinates, I suppose).
 No graphical output!

+### Vectorx font example

+The vectorx library seems to handle more elaborate layout stuff and metrics stuff.

-## SVG rendering example
+### SVG rendering example

 Hope to find time to try this out soon.